Here’s Our Rant About bluebird bio Inc. (BLUE)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-When we switch over and look at the enterprise to sales, we see a ratio of 87.92, with the company’s debt to enterprise value settled at 0.05.
-The receivables turnover for the company is 4,702.53 and the total asset turnover is 0.02.
-The liquidity ratio also appears to be rather interesting for investors as it stands at 5.15.
+When we switch over and look at the enterprise to sales, we see a ratio of 6.90, with the company’s debt to enterprise value settled at 0.11.
+The liquidity ratio also appears to be rather interesting for investors as it stands at 5.97.